arvidn/libtorrent/docs/manual.rst

 onto it.
 If set too small, upload rate capacity will suffer.
 If set too high, memory will be wasted.
 The actual watermark may be lower than this in case the upload rate is low, this is the upper limit.

+``auto_upload_slots`` defaults to true.
+When true, if there is a global upload limit set and the current upload rate is less than 90% of that, another upload slot is opened.
+If the upload rate has been saturated for an extended period of time, on upload slot is closed.
+The number of upload slots will never be less than what has been set by ``session::set_max_uploads()``.
+To query the current number of upload slots, see ``session_status::allowed_upload_slots``.

 pe_settings
 ===========